The eDiscovery Checklist Manifesto is

 Our diagram shown below, is based in part on the EDRM diagram.
 The outer circle represents unique steps while the inner circle represents more common steps which may occur at any

 point in the process.
 Like the EDRM chart, this is not a literal, linear or waterfall model.
 The ordering of the stages are only important conceptually.
 In reality, you can cycle back to earlier steps at any time, refining your approach as you gain a better understanding of the data or as the nature of your matter changes.
 The diagram is intended for discussion purposes, not as a prescription for the one and only right way to approach eDiscovery.

 Given this context, all stages outlined in the diagram should be considered at one or multiple points as you move through litigation.
 The goal of our checklist manifesto is to include a high level checklist associated with each stage.
 Because of the intended simplicity, we recommend that you consider every bullet.
 Throughout the document, we will link to more specific and detailed information.
 At that point it is up to you to decide your level of granularity.

-Attorney Obligations: Relevant rules and standards for attorneys regarding eDiscovery
+eDiscovery Requirements & Obligations: Relevant rules and standards for attorneys

 Client Interview: Consider and discuss these points in the initial client meetings

 Identification: Identify and validate all potentially relevant ESI sources

-Preservation: Issue legal holds and stop the unintended destruction of potentially relevant ESI or associated metadata
+Preservation: Issue litigation holds and stop the unintended destruction of potentially relevant ESI or associated metadata